 Behavioural interview questions

-How you’ve handled work issues is a good indicator of future performance, so interviewers will want to know more about situations in your past jobs using behavioral interview questions.
+How you’ve handled work issues is a good indicator of future performance, so interviewers will want to know more about situations in your past jobs using behavioural interview questions.

 - Have you ever had to deliver bad news to someone?
 How did you approach it?